Mithraism in comparison with other belief systems: Mithraism and Christianity

 Soudavar submits that Plutarch pins Mithraic worship in Rome long before the birth of Christ, and it is therefore improbable that Christian traditions informed Mithraic, but rather the opposite.

-The first account attempting to reverse Plutarch's original chronological documentation of Mithraism predating early Christianity came from a remark in the 2nd-century by the first Christian apologist, Justin Martyr, who accused the Mithraists of diabolically imitating the Christian communion rite.
+Despite Plutarch's original chronological documentation of Mithraism predating early Christianity, a remark in the 2nd century by the first Christian apologist Justin Martyr accused the Mithraists of diabolically imitating the Christian communion rite, which indicates one instance of the evolution of Mithraism many years after its first known appearance.
 Justin Martyr was born roughly 50 years after Plutarch.
-A late 2nd century Greek scholar and philosopher, Celsus, references how later Ophite gnostic ideas overlapped with the early mysteries of Mithras; however, the writing of Celsus was systematically suppressed by a growing Christian community shortly thereafter.
+A late-2nd-century Greek scholar and philosopher, Celsus, references how later Ophite gnostic ideas overlapped with the early mysteries of Mithras; however, the writing of Celsus was systematically suppressed by a growing Christian community shortly thereafter.

 Originator of the Christ myth theory, Charles-François Dupuis, set out to prove the Mithraic origins of Christianity.
 Dupuis points out the absence of non-Christian historical records pertaining to Jesus, as well as the shared narrative structure possessed by the biblical account of Jesus and other notable myths.
 Dupuis claims this as evidence that suggests the New Testament's story of Jesus was likely a mythological construct created as a means to control religious practices.

 In 1882, Ernest Renan posited a case of two rival religions.
 He writes, "If the growth of Christianity had been arrested by some mortal malady, the world would have been Mithraic."

 Christian apologists, among them Ronald Nash and Edwin Yamauchi, have suggested a different interpretation of Mithraism's relationship to Christianity.
 Yamauchi, pointing out that some of the textual evidence for Mithraist doctrine was written after the New Testament was in circulation, makes a logical leap in considering that it is more likely that Mithraism borrowed from Christianity, rather than the other way around.
 Ultimately, Plutarch provides the earliest unbiased account of Mithraism's earlier existence, which continues to provoke scholarly response.